 Changes in Deductions and Exemptions under section 115BAC

-According to the announcement made in the Budget 2020, there have been major removals of tax exemptions and deductions.
+According to the announcement made in the Budget 2020, there have been major removal of tax exemptions and deductions under the new tax regime.
 This has made tax compliance less tedious.
-Here is the list of what deductions have been removed as per clause (i) of sub-section (2) of section 115BAC:
+Here’s a list of deductions that have been removed as per clause (i) of sub-section (2) of section 115BAC:

 - Leave travel concession as per section 10(5);